-According to the NAIOP Terms and Definitions booklet - an excellent resource - a speculative build is "developed and constructed without any preleasing in place".
+According to the NAIOP Terms and Definitions booklet - one of our go-to sources for this series - a speculative build is "developed and constructed without any preleasing in place".
 They write: "Construction commences without a prelease when the developer believes there is so much demand for that type of building in that market or submarket that a lease commitment is bound to come through."

-It is key to note that "speculative" in this sense doesn't mean merely hopeful or "chancing it", although every developer's own appetite for risk will guide them.
-Rather than acting out a commercial property version of Field of Dreams ("if you build it, they will come"), speculative projects ought to be strategic endeavors, undertaken after a careful review of the market and its needs.
-Thankfully, any financing partners will likely insist on seeing that the homework has been done in this regard long before breaking ground.
+It is key to note that "speculative" in this sense doesn't mean merely hopeful or chancing it, although every developer's own appetite for risk will guide them.
+Rather than acting out your own commercial property version of Field of Dreams ("if you build it, they will come"), speculative projects ought to be strategic endeavors, undertaken after a careful review of the market and its needs.
+Thankfully, your financing partners will likely insist on seeing that you've done your homework in this regard long before you break ground.